Elizabeth Fuentes Leone

 Outline: • The Six-Month Gap • Cross-Session Memory with S3 Vectors • Zero-Code Monitoring and Observability • Auto-Scaling and Cost Optimization • The Complete Picture and Resources

 Your AI agent has 29 tools.
-On every single call, all 29 tool descriptions get serialized into the context window, whether the user asks about weather or hotel bookings.
-That is thousands of tokens wasted per query, and the LLM still picks the wrong tool 15% of the time.
-The dual problem: As agents scale beyond 10-15 tools, two things break simultaneously.
-First, the LLM struggles to select the correct tool from a crowded context, leading to tool hallucination where it calls tools that do not exist or picks the wrong one.
-Second, every tool description consumes tokens on every call, inflating costs linearly with tool count.
-I will cover why tool descriptions are the hidden cost driver in agent architectures, how semantic tool selection uses FAISS + SentenceTransformers to filter tools, three implementation approaches (basic filtering, threshold-based, and hybrid), dynamic tool swapping while preserving conversation memory, and a live comparison of all-tools vs semantic selection on the same queries.
-You'll walk away with: • Working semantic tool selection implementation with FAISS • Tool registry pattern with embeddings and metadata • Memory preservation across dynamic tool swaps • Token cost calculation and comparison methodology • Open source code for a 29-tool travel agent system Most agent optimization talks focus on prompt engineering or model selection.
-This addresses the overlooked architectural problem of tool management at scale.
-You will see exact token counts, error rates, and cost comparisons, not theoretical improvements but measured results from a working system.
+On every call, all 29 descriptions get serialized into the context window, whether the user asks about weather or hotel bookings.
+That is thousands of wasted tokens per query, and the LLM still picks the wrong tool 15% of the time.
+Past 10 to 15 tools, the LLM struggles to choose from a crowded context, and every description inflates cost linearly with tool count.
+Semantic tool selection fixes both.
+Using FAISS and SentenceTransformers, you embed tool descriptions and search at query time to filter down to the relevant ones before they ever reach the LLM.
+I'll show three approaches, dynamic tool swapping while preserving memory, and a live comparison of all-tools versus semantic selection on identical queries.
+You'll walk away with: • A working semantic tool selection implementation with FAISS • A tool registry pattern with embeddings and metadata • Open source code for a 29-tool travel agent system with measured token and error rates

 Outline: • The Dual Problem • Solution Architecture • Live Implementation • Production Pattern • Advanced Patterns